 Focuses on cognitive aspects of perceiving and thinking clearly, effectively analyzing complex and novel information to formulate new concepts, and generating viable solutions.

-Focuses on problem-solving behaviours, approaching complex issues logically, seeking out in-depth analysis, producing and embracing new or creative ideas.
+Focuses on problem-solving behaviors, approaching complex issues logically, seeking out in-depth analysis, producing, and embracing new or creative ideas.

 Taking on challenges, keeping focused on goals in the face of obstacles, and completing tasks.

 Collaborating with others; working in a cooperative and coordinated way to achieve shared goals.

 Staying open to new ways of doing things and up-to-date with the latest developments.

 Working on own, with minimum guidance or supervision, and taking the initiative to get things done.